milnak/scoop-bucket/README.md

 PortableBuildTools.exe fails if install path includes a SymbolicLink, which scoop uses.
 To work around that, I reference `$original_dir` instead of `$dir` during install.

+### superputty.json

+Similar to the one in extras, but this one stores SuperPuTTY.settings in a persist folder rather than under $env:USERPROFILE

 ### sweethome3d.json

 Contains [persistence bug](https://github.com/ScoopInstaller/Extras/issues/13548) fix.